MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-policies-content-sharing.md

 ## Live Share

-Users can now review, edit, and add comments to the document right from within the Teams meeting window.
-This type of document-centric meeting is a structured, collaborative, real-time conversation focused on a single document.
-These meetings span from small audience collaborating over a document to larger audience for reviewing a document with stakeholders.
+Users can review, edit, and add comments to a document from within the Teams meeting window.
+This allows realtime coauthoring in the context of a meeting.

-With the remote and hybrid work environment these types of meetings, make extensive use of virtual meeting sharing capabilities together with app specific features such as coediting and interactive comments.
+You can turn this feature on or off in the Teams admin center through **Meetings** > **Meeting policies** > **Live Share**.

-The admin can either run the powershell syntax above or turn on/off the policy in the Teams admin center through **Meetings** > **Meeting policies** > **Live Share** and enable/disable the toggle.
+You can also configure the setting by using PowerShell:

 - **Policy name**: CSTeamsMeetingPolicy

 - **Setting name**: AllowDocumentCollaboration

-- **Setting type**: ENUM true/false
+- **Setting type**: true/false

 ## Whiteboard